 If you hang around me for long, you’ll know that I think Pinterest is one of the best marketing platforms for online businesses.
-Because at its nature Pinterest is a search engine, with the right techniques and strategies, you can gain amazing traffic almost immediately.
+Because at its nature Pinterest is a search engine, Pinterest SEO (or search engine optimization) is incredibly important if you want to succeed on the platform.
+With the right techniques and strategies, you can gain amazing traffic almost immediately.

 I began doing some affiliate marketing on Pinterest a few weeks before I started my blog.
 It was a new Pinterest profile with only about 25 followers at the time.
 However, I was able to make $90 in sales the first week because I’d managed to get my keywords right and find a few group boards that helped my pins go viral.